-Add changes to model and tests over time to json_stats.
+Add changes to model and tests over time to json stats.

-class emmaa.analyze_tests_results.TestRound (json_results, date_str) Bases: emmaa.analyze tests results.Round mc_types_results
+class emmaa.analyze_tests_results.TestRound(json_results, date_str)

+Bases: Round

 Analyzes the results of one test round.

 - json_results (list[dict]) A list of JSON formatted dictionaries to store information about the test results.
 The first dictionary contains information about the model.
 Each consecutive dictionary contains information about a single test applied to the model and test results. - date_str (str) Time when ModelManager responsible for this round was created.